 Does the usually mild nature of this condition mean that its symptoms should be ignored?
 Not necessarily.
 The trick is to know which symptoms are relatively benign and which indicate more severe trouble.

 A dog that’s experiencing a honking cough and discharge from its nose and eyes may have an uncomplicated respiratory infection that will clear up independently.
 But if your dog is also lethargic, not eating, or feverish, see your veterinarian.
 Such signs indicate that your dog may have a more serious illness, such as distemper, parainfluenza, or canine influenza.

 Here are four steps to take to protect your dog from kennel cough or treat your already diagnosed pup:

-1. Vaccinate appropriately Not every dog needs a vaccination against bordetella.
-For example, a healthy adult dog that spends little or no time with other dogs probably can forego the vaccine.
-But for dogs that regularly get groomed professionally, visit doggie day cares and dog parks, or are boarded at kennels, Hurley suggests a yearly bordetella vaccination.
-“Vaccinations for other conditions such as distemper, parvovirus and parainfluenza provide long-term protection and need to be given only once every three years,” explains Hurley.
+Not every dog needs a vaccination against bordetella.
+For example, a healthy adult dog that spends little or no time with other dogs can probably forego the vaccine.
+But for dogs that regularly get groomed professionally, visit doggie daycares and dog parks, or are boarded at kennels, Hurley suggests a yearly Bordetella vaccination.
+“Vaccinations for other conditions such as distemper, parvovirus, and parainfluenza provide long-term protection and need to be given only once every three years,” explains Hurley.
 “But bordetella vaccine does not provide such protection, which is why dogs at risk need it every year.”

-4. Limit exposure to other dogs If your dog gets infected, follow the guidelines set by your dog day care operator or boarding kennel to protect other dogs.
-At Sharkey’s day care facility, staffers recognize symptoms, quarantine dogs that are suspected of being ill and alert the dogs’ owners that their dogs cannot return to day care until they are cleared by a veterinarian.
+If your dog gets infected, follow the guidelines set by your dog daycare operator or boarding kennel to protect other dogs.
+At Sharkey’s daycare facility, staffers recognize symptoms.
+These quarantine dogs are suspected of being ill and alert the dogs’ owners that their dogs cannot return to daycare until a veterinarian clears them.